Minecraft mod for 1.15.1-1.15.2 and 1.16.1-1.16.5 - small fork of the famous "Carpenter's Blocks" mod for 1.7.10 by MinesHopper

 This mod is only available for forge!

 This mod adds coverable blocks (namely frames and illusion blocks), that take on the texture of the block they contain.
-Currently, that works for all solid blocks.
-Especially, Blockcarpentry adds normal cubes, stairs, slabs, doors, trapdoors, pressure plates, buttons, and fences.
-I'm planning and working on additional blocks, such as beds, falling blocks and walls.
+Currently, that works for most blocks from Vanilla Minecraft and also for many blocks from other mods.
+Especially, Blockcarpentry adds normal cubes, stairs, slabs, doors, trapdoors, pressure plates, buttons, fences, fence gates, walls, beds and chests.
+More blocks are planned.

-... and right-click them with some solid block, and they will change their appearance
+Place blocks from BlockCarpentry and right-click them with some solid block, and they will change their appearance:

 Here you can see some pictures, of what this mod also does: